 However, the consensus is not without its challengers; indeed, defenses of the VFI appear with some regularity.
-The last time there was a concerted response to such challenges by philosophers of science working on values in science was in response to Betz (2013) (see Miller 2014; John 2015b; Steel 2016; Douglas 2017; Resnik 2017; Frank 2017; Lusk 2021).
+The last time there was a concerted response to such challenges by philosophers of science working on values in science was in response to Betz [2013] [see Miller, 2014, John, 2015b, Steel, 2016, Douglas, 2017, Resnik, 2017, Frank, 2017, Lusk, 2021].
 Betz's concerns have been answered in many ways, as have many of the arguments that came before.
 Many of the more recent challenges have not received the same response from the field.
 Thus, I will focus attention on defenses of the VFI published after 2013, surveying and evaluating them in light of the best arguments against the VFI in the recent literature.
 I will also consider critiques of arguments against the VFI or for values in science that do not go so far as to defend the VFI.

 The literature on science and values at present is large and complex, but two kinds of questions are central.
 The first question is: should science be value-free, i.e., ought scientists to regulate their practice by aiming at value-freedom?
 There are various ways one might interpret the value-free ideal (VFI), but the most common way is the claim that only scientific or "epistemic" values can influence scientific reasoning or inference, while the only place for other values, including social and ethical values, should be in external aspects of science, such as choice of research projects or decisions about acceptable methods.
-I will call this question, about whether the VFI is a correct normative ideal for science, "the VFI question."
+I will call this question, about whether the VFI is the correct normative ideal for science, "the VFI question."
 The second question is, assuming that science is not value-free, how ought the role of values in science be managed, that is, when and how should values be permitted to operate in science?
-I will call this "the value-management question."2 at the other.
+I will call this "the value-management question."

+The two questions are often conflated, giving rise to various confusions.
+One of these confusions is that there are a spectrum of positions on values in science, with the VFI at one extreme, and some sort of radical value-ladenness at the other.
 This characterization is a mistake, however, given that the VFI is an all-or-nothing affair-either social and ethical values should play a role in the internal phases of scientific reasoning, or they should not.
-And this matches what most defenders of the VFI intend; they are defending an all-or-nothing claim: no non-epistemic values allowed in the internal phases of science.
-While different interpretations of key terms (e.g., "epistemic values," "internal phases") can lead to somewhat different interpretations or versions of the VFI, any supposed "middle position" on the question is a rejection of the VFI.
+While different interpretations of key terms (e.g., "internal phases") can lead to somewhat different interpretations or versions of the VFI, any supposed "middle position" on the question is a rejection of the VFI.
 A related confusion is to treat various positions on the second question as if they were partial defenses of the VFI.
 I demonstrate this point below, when I discuss the supposed democratic defense of the VFI (which is more productively considered as a constraint on answers to the value-management question) and the various attempts to effect a partial rapprochement between defenses and criticisms of the VFI.
-Some work that claims to be addressing the VFI question is better understood as a specific sort of answer to the value-management question.
-It only makes sense to address the latter question once the VFI has been rejected.
+Often, the best work that claims to be addressing the VFI question is better understood as a specific sort of answer to the value-management question.
+One might find the latter question more interesting, but it only makes sense to address it once the VFI has been rejected.